 Below are 21 common questions and answers about Medek.
 They are in three sections: Treatment, Prescriptions and Service.
 Please review each area for your question.
 You may also contact us through firstname.lastname@example.org for any question not listed.

 How does Medek work?

 Download the Medek app on your smartphone or tablet.
-Enter a credit card for a monthly $10 charge ($39 for a family).
+Enter a credit card for the monthly $39 charge (plus $10 for your first visit).
 Fill out your medical history.
 Choose a local pharmacy for your prescriptions.
 When you need to visit with a medical professional tap the “Request A Visit” button.
 Within 30 minutes a MD, ARNP or PA will call you and you will have a visit over your phone.
 You may receive treatment advice, a prescription, or a diagnosis.
 There is a $10 per visit fee.

 Am I seeing a Real Doctor*?

 Yes you will speak to a qualified medical provider.
 It may be a Board-Certified MDs, ARNP – Nurse Practitioners, or PAs – Physician Assistants, all of whom are in your state and can write prescriptions.

 Am I able to have lab tests done through Medek?

 Healthcare Providers are unable to order lab tests over the phone.
 Due to the nature of treating people remotely, it is difficult to follow up, obtain the results, and interpret these tests.
 They may suggest that you contact an in-person Provider and have certain lab tests performed.

 If I have two minor ailments at the same time, can they both be treated during the same visitation?